upost/finf/README.markdown

 FINF Is Not Forth
 =================

-Adopted by Uwe Post.
+Edited by Uwe Post.
 Based on FINF 0.1.7 by Leandro A. F. Pereira.

-As currently tested on Arduino Nano Clone.
-Removed motor support.
+Tested on Arduino Nano Clone, builds with Arduino IDE 1.8.9.

-Original text follows.
+Use a serial terminal (i.e. Linux: minicom, Android: Serial USB Terminal), configure to 9600 Baud, 8 Bits, no parity, 1 stop bit.

 What is it?
 -----------